 FEP vs VOD

-Short for “video on demand,” VOD is a way for users to watch content on their own terms – meaning that it does away with the antiquated idea of “appointment television,” even for premium content.
+Short for video on demand, VOD is a way for users to watch content on their terms – meaning that it does away with the idea of appointment television, even for premium content.

 Even as recently as a decade ago, watching a new episode of a favorite show probably meant having to be home at a specific time to do so.
 Sure, there may be an option to program a DVR (and before that, a VCR) to record the program to watch it later but if chances of not being able to or even forgetting was high.